 All states have some form of SR-22 requirement, and having an SR-22 will usually cause the driver's insurance premiums to spike.
 But a skilled Nevada criminal defense attorney may be able to avoid a license suspension altogether by getting the traffic charges dismissed and winning a DMV hearing.

-In this article our Las Vegas DUI attorneys explains what an SR-22 is in Nevada, when it is needed, and how to get it.
+In this article, our Las Vegas DUI attorneys explain what an SR-22 is in Nevada, when it is needed, and how to get it.
 Click on a topic to jump to that section:

 - 1. What is SR-22 in Nevada?